Lynaiss/Portfolio/README.md

 --SEARCH RESULTS--

 Adjust how your page shows up in search results.
+All of this is located in the --META-- section, but preview image is the only thing in the --START CUSTOM CODE-- section.

 1. On Blogger Dashboard go to Theme and hit Edit HTML button.
 2. In the code that opens find the following bit of text:
-    Short description of what this website is for.
+    Simple grid view portfolio theme for artists made by Colorlib and edited by Lynaiss.
 3. Replace it with a short description of what the website is for.
 This will show in Google Search results.
 'Illustration portfolio of Your Name' is a good choice.
 4. Find this bit of text:
     write,tags,like,this,include,your name,and,what,you do,you can add,as,many as you want